petersieg/retro-basic/README.md

 I might as time allows make an update here from time to time.
 The creator Stefan is ok with my copy.
 (I just did not wanted to do a normal fork, with 90% in it, that was not of my primary interest).

 I just used the basic2/posix leaf to create a MAC DMG easy installer in Jan.
-2026 version 2.0.
+2026 from version 2.0.

 Folders:

-bas = only few examples basic source programs (.bas and .txt are both basic sourcecode)
+bas = only few examples basic source programs (.bas and .txt are both basic source code).
+More on above main repo.

-doc = contains manual.md, the basic language manual for this interpreter
+doc = contains manual.md, the basic language manual for this interpreter.

-src = sourcecode files
+src = source code files

 basic_lion = under Mac OSX Lion compiled basic interpreter.